PepsiCo: Competition

 The Coca-Cola Company has historically been considered PepsiCo's primary competitor in the beverage market, and in December 2005, PepsiCo surpassed The Coca-Cola Company in market value for the first time in 12 years since both companies began to compete.
 In 2009, The Coca-Cola Company held a higher market share in carbonated soft drink sales within the U.S. In the same year, PepsiCo maintained a higher share of the U.S. refreshment beverage market, however, reflecting the differences in product lines between the two companies.
 As a result of mergers, acquisitions, and partnerships pursued by PepsiCo in the 1990s and 2000s, its business has shifted to include a broader product base, including foods, snacks, and beverages.
 The majority of PepsiCo's revenues no longer come from the production and sale of carbonated soft drinks.
 Beverages accounted for less than 50 percent of its total revenue in 2009.
 In the same year, slightly more than 60 percent of PepsiCo's beverage sales came from its primary non-carbonated brands, namely Gatorade and Tropicana.
+Keurig Dr Pepper is another major competitor.
+In 2024, market data showed that the company's flagship brand, Dr Pepper, had outsold Pepsi for the first time.

 PepsiCo's Frito-Lay and Quaker Oats brands hold a significant share of the U.S. snack food market, accounting for approximately 39 percent of U.S. snack food sales in 2009.
-One of PepsiCo's primary competitors in the snack food market overall is Kraft Foods (now Mondelez International), which in the same year held 11 percent of the U.S. snack market share.
+One of PepsiCo's primary competitors in the snack food market overall is Mondelez International (formerly Kraft Foods), which in the same year held 11 percent of the U.S. snack market share.

-Other competitors for soda are RC Cola, Keurig Dr. Pepper, and independent brands varying by region.